jesse1717/Guitar-blog-project/README.md

 # Guitar-blog-project
 Personal project of a mock blog.

+This website is a mock blog for the guitar enthusiast.

+Features Include:
-RWD Compatable
+- RWD Design
+- Custom Quiz
+- Full Blog Post
+- Video Embedding

+The use of <divs> allows on the home page allows for easy scalability.